Munthirivallikal Thalirkkumbol: Development

 The film was in development since 2015.
 Paul had Mohanlal's dates for a project and was looking for a story.
 After hearing about it, she liked Sindhuraj's story.
 Mohanlal agreed, and the project was greenlit.
 Sindhuraj saw a potential film when he first read "Pranayopanishath" and expressed his interest to James in adapting it into a screenplay.
 He envisioned a new story background, characters and living conditions, and developed it around Ulahannan and Aaniamma's circumstances.
 He also prepared the story by incorporating his own novelette Schoolilekku Poya Penkutty published in Vanitha.
 By this time, someone else had bought the film rights from James and drafted a screenplay.
 Sindhuraj told James that he would step back, but would still like to buy the rights if the other film did not materialise within a given time, which he eventually did.
 Sindhuraj thought of the film's tagline "My Life is My Wife" during his vacation in Sri Lanka, where he saw it written on an auto rickshaw.
 Jacob was hired to direct the film after the screenplay was drafted.
 At first he was not confident about directing the film, but he was moved after reading the short story published in Mathrubhumi Azhchappathippu magazine.

 M. Jayachandran and Bijibal were signed as the film's composers, and Pramod K. Pillai as the cinematographer.
 Bijibal also composed the film's score.
 The film's title was announced in the middle of filming in September 2016.
 The title Munthirivallikal Thalirkkumbol (meaning: When the Grape Vines Sprout) was derived from the verses of the Song of Songs (Song of Solomon) in the Hebrew Bible.
-Paul also cites the Mohanlal-starring 1986 film Namukku Parkkan Munthirithoppukal as an inspiration for the title.
+Paul also cites Padmarajan's 1986 film Namukku Parkkan Munthirithoppukal as an inspiration for the title.
 In a September 2016 interview, Paul described the film as a "fun-filled family drama," and said they were planning for a late-October release.